memfault/interrupt/_drafts/get-the-most-out-of-the-linker-map-file.md

 ## Generating the map file

-To get started, make sure you generate the map file.
+To get started, make sure you generate the map file as part of your build.

 Using GNU binutils, the generation of the map file must be explicitly requested by setting the right flag.
 To print the map to `output.map` with LD: